 - AMF receives an Namf_Communication_N1N2MessageTransfer (see TS 29.518 [22]) from LMF to request the transfer of a NRPPa request to the serving NG-RAN node for a target UE as part of a UE associated NRPPa positioning activity.
 The NRPPa request may be E-CID MEASUREMENT INITIATION REQUEST or OTDOA INFORMATION REQUEST.

-- AMF sends a Namf_Communication_N2InfoNotify [22] to the LMF to forward the NRPPa response or report received from the NG-RAN for a target UE.
+- AMF sends a Namf_Communication_N2InfoNotify (see TS 29.518 [22]) to the LMF to forward the NRPPa response or report received from the NG-RAN for a target UE.
 The NRPPa response or report may be E-CID MEASUREMENT INITIATION RESPONSE, E-CID MEASUREMENT REPORT or OTDOA INFORMATION RESPONSE.

-- AMF receives an Namf_Communication_N1N2MessageTransfer ([22]) from LMF to request the transfer of a LPP message to a target UE as part of a LPP positioning activity.
+- AMF receives an Namf_Communication_N1N2MessageTransfer (see TS 29.518 [22]) from LMF to request the transfer of a LPP message to a target UE as part of a LPP positioning activity.

-- AMF sends an Namf_Communication_N1MessageNotify ([22]) to LMF to forward a LPP message received from the target UE.Table 6.2.2.2.8-1: Payload for AMFPositioningInfoTransfer record
+- AMF sends an Namf_Communication_N1MessageNotify (see TS 29.518 [22]) to LMF to forward a LPP message received from the target UE.

+The AMFPositioningInfoTransfer record is also used by LARF to deliver E-CID measurements responses to MDF2, as described in clause 7.3.5.6.
+The IRI-POI in the AMF shall not generate the AMFPositioningInfoTransfer xIRI when the E-CID measurement response is received as the result of a LARF request, as described in TS 33.127 [5], clause 7.3.5.2.

+Table 6.2.2.2.8-1: Payload for AMFPositioningInfoTransfer record